fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/task02/task02.md

 ### Scrum:
 - This process model gives more structures (Outline planning and architectual design first, followed by the sprint cycles).
 - A good architectural design is important and it will be done before the sprint cycles (avoiding time consuming architecture refactoring).
-- The fixed sprint cycles are easy to integrate in our week plan (every week a new sprint cycle).
+- The fixed sprint cycles are easy to integrate in our week plan (short sprint cycles).

 Scrum is a good choice for our project.